-EEE Full Service and Registration: The take-e-way GmbH at Hamburg/Germany is your personal WEEE representative for Germany and takes over the implementation of requirements and obligations of the German Electrical and Electronic Equipment Act (ElektroG), of the Batteries Act (BattG) and of the Packaging Ordinance (VerpackG) for small and medium-sized companies in Germany and abroad according the legislation. take-e-way also offers WEEE compliance and registration service for all countries in Europe.
-Furthermore, take-e-way offers tailored services and solutions for manufacturers, importers, wholesalers, retailers and distributors to comply with legal requirements of the REACh Ordinance, of the RoHS Directive, of the Ecodesign Directive (ErP/EuP) and of the CE Marking obligations in Germany and Europe.
+WEEE Full Service and Registration: The take-e-way GmbH at Hamburg/Germany is your personal WEEE representative for Germany and takes over the implementation of requirements and obligations of the German Electrical and Electronic Equipment Act (ElektroG), Batteries Act (BattG) and Packaging Ordinance (VerpackG) for small and medium-sized companies in Germany and abroad. take-e-way also offers WEEE compliance and registration service for all countries in Europe and even beyond.
+Furthermore, take-e-way offers tailored services and solutions for manufacturers, importers, wholesalers, retailers and distributors to comply with legal requirements of the REACh Ordinance, RoHS Directive, Ecodesign Directive (ErP/EuP) and CE Marking obligations in Germany and Europe.

 We are happy to support you in bringing your electronic devices, batteries and packaging to market in Germany and worldwide in a legally compliant manner.
 Currently we register electronic devices (according to WEEE regulation), batteries and packaging for our customers in 35 different countries (also NON-EU).

 In addition, we offer many seminars, free webinars and in-house training in our Product Compliance Academy.
 Do you have specific consulting needs?
 Please call: 0049 (0) 40-750 687 – 0

 Manufacturers of B2C electrical appliances in the UK are affected.
 Current DTS members will be given until 31 March 2024 to either rejoin the DTS and/or set up their own take-back schemes.